 I quit caffeine!
 I know, what is wrong with me?
 Not to worry, I have also asked myself this question several times over the last couple of weeks.
 Am I saying you need to give up coffee and caffeine?
 No, not at all.
 I hope you are drinking a cup of coffee while regaling in my dramatic tales of yesteryear.
 In this blog post, I tell a bit about my caffeine dependence and my journey to quit.
 I'll also answer some questions about caffeine along the way.
 Like, what does caffeine do to our bodies and what makes it good or bad?
 Join me on this journey.

-Join me on Wednesday, May 19, 2021 @ 6pm MT for a Live Webinar.
-Tickets are $5 + fees.
-In this webinar, Dr. Dan will review what PCOS is and why it may cause not only weight gain but make it very challenging to lose weight.
+This ticketed webinar originally aired live Wednesday, May 19, 2021 @ 6 pm MST.
+In this webinar, Dr. Dan reviewed what PCOS is and why it may cause not only weight gain but make it very challenging to lose weight.
 Is there a particular diet that can help?
 What strategies can support managing weight with PCOS?
-Join us for answers to these questions, and more, surrounding Polycystic Ovarian Syndrome and weight management.
+Ticketholders can access a replay of the live webinar at any time through Eventbrite.

 So, what is the key to weight-loss?
 Which diet is the best?
 Which supplement or magic pill will make it all happen?
 The lifestyle and fitness industries are currently worth billions of dollars and it is predicated on selling you the lie that you are not worthy if you are overweight, obese, and unhealthy.
 For every single diet or craze that has hit the market, I can find you at least one individual for whom this particular diet or method worked, and allowed them to finally lose weight.
 However, it wasn't their special diet or supplement that made it possible for them to lose weight.
 How you can make the right choice for you when it comes to weight management?